-Supporting the education sector
+Services for the education sector

 As a leading independent UK professional services consultancy across risk, pensions, benefits and investment, we are free to do the right thing by our clients at all times.
-We have an established team of experts who have built up a reputation for our understanding of the education sector and ability to work with organisations to support their specific needs.
+We have an established team of experts in education consulting who have built up a reputation for our understanding of the education sector and ability to work with organisations to support their specific needs.
 Our diverse team setup – which includes input from a former bursar at a leading UK independent school – encourages free thinking to allow us to be flexible and nimble towards our clients' needs.

 Our track record of supporting the education sector spans over 20 years and over 80 organisations, including:

-Given the changing benefits landscape within the education sector – for example many schools are moving from the Teachers’ Pension Scheme or offering alternative options – it is important to have has a well-considered benefit strategy covering administration, communications and the range of benefits to be offered.
+Given the changing benefits landscape within the education sector – for example many schools are moving away from the Teachers’ Pension Scheme or offering alternative options – it is important to have a well-considered benefit strategy covering administration, communications and the range of benefits to be offered.

 Our support provides: